oblakstudio/srbtranslatin/readme.txt

 * Works everywhere - Plugin hooks into WordPress core transliterating your content inplace
 * **Auto-Fix permalinks** - Your cyrillic permalinks will be automatically saved as latin (optional)
 * **SEARCH FIX** - Search posts written in cyrillic script using both latin and cyrillic script
+* **Partial transliteration** - You can selectively choose which parts of your website to keep in cyrilic
+* **Widget Ready** - Switch script via sidebar widget
+* **Ajax Transliteration** - Transliterates dynamic parts of your website
+* SEO Friendly - no double content or SERP penalties!
 * Lightweight - Plugin does not use any external stylesheets, or js files.
-* **Partial transliteration** - You can selectively choose which parts of your website to keep in cyrilic
 * WPML Compatible - Fully compatible with WPML.
+Transliteration only works when Serbian language is active
-Transliteration only works on Serbian portion of your website
+* Polylang compatible - Fully compatible with Polylang.
+Transliteration only works when Serbian language is active
 * Script / Language selector - Integrates into WPML language selectors in menu / widget
-* **Widget Ready** - Switch script via sidebar widget

 == Documentation ==

-If you can't find your anwsers in the FAQ below, documentation can be found [here](https://rtfm.sgi.io/srbtranslatin)
+If you can't find your anwsers in the FAQ below, documentation can be found [here](https://rtfm.oblak.studio/srbtranslatin)

 == Authorship ==

 Original version of this plugin was developer by [Predrag Supurović](https://pedja.supurovic.net/).
-Plugin development was handed over to [me](https://sgi.io) in march 2020.
+Plugin development was handed over to [me](https://oblak.studio) in march 2020.
 Since then, I am the sole author and maintainer of the plugin

 == Installation ==